Italian Raw Vegetable Salad

-Pinzimonio is a simple salad that really show the essence of Tuscan-style eating.
+This crunchy Italian salad is called pinzimonio in Tuscany.
+It’s such a simple salad that really show the essence of how Italians enjoy vegetables.

-It’s just fresh vegetables, served raw, with nothing else but olive oil, salt and pepper.
+It might be too simple to believe (or even require a recipe!).
+It’s just fresh vegetables served raw, with nothing else but olive oil, salt and pepper.

-There is one thing I insist on if you put this vegetable salad together: Grab that bottle of special extra-virgin olive oil you were planning to splurge on.
+But, one thing I insist: Grab that bottle of special extra-virgin olive oil you were planning to splurge on or were saving for something special.
 This is the time to use it!

 Ingredients

-- Assorted super-fresh vegetables, such as: carrots, red, yellow or orange bell peppers, baby zucchini, cucumber, snap peas, green beans, fennel or radishes
+- 2 pounds assorted crunchy fresh vegetables, such as carrots, colorful bell peppers, small zucchini or summer squash, cucumbers, snap peas, green beans, fennel or radishes

 - Best quality extra-virgin olive oil

-- Flaky, crunchy salt - I like Maldon or Diamond kosher
+- Flaky salt, such as Maldon or Diamond kosher

 - Black peppercorns in a pepper mill